ankit0183/ankit0183.github.io/_posts/2020-07-12-HackTheBox-Ethereal.md

 ### Web enumeration

 There's a ton of useless crap and decoys on this box, notably:
-- Fake desktop with a troll face & flag
+- Fake `Desktop` with a troll face & flag
-- Fake members login page
+- Fake `Members` login page

 There's an administration page at `http://ethereal.htb:8080/`